We Are Not Alone In the Battle (1 Corinthians 10:13)

 No temptation has overtaken you that is not common to man.
 God is faithful, and he will not let you be tempted beyond your ability, but with the temptation he will also provide the way of escape, that you may be able to endure it. —1 Corinthians 10:13

-When we read a passage of Scripture I believe it is important for us to find out who it is being written to and why.
-We can confidently say that Paul is writing to the believer in this verse for three reasons.
-1) In verse 1 of 1 Corinthians 10 he addresses them as brothers.
-2) In verse 16 he speaks of sharing at the Lord’s table together.
-3) In verse 27 Paul speaks of unbelievers inviting you to a meal.
+When we read a passage of Scripture I believe it is important for us to find out who it's being written to and why.
+We can confidently say that Paul is writing to the believer in this verse for three reasons: in verse 1 of 1 Corinthians 10 he addresses them as brothers, in verse 16 he speaks of sharing at the Lord’s table together, and in verse 27 Paul speaks of unbelievers inviting you to a meal.

-Let’s ask ourselves then, what do we know and what else can we learn about God from this verse?
-“God is faithful.”
-When he makes a promise he will fulfill it.
-God is sovereign.
-He is in control of every temptation that comes our way.
-He knows us and our ways.
-God is our provider.
-He gives us what we need to resist evil and choose right.
-He gives us the way of escape.
+Let’s ask ourselves, what do we know and what else can we learn about God from this verse?
+“God is faithful"— When He makes a promise He will fulfill it.
+God is sovereign—He is in control of every temptation that comes our way; He knows us and our ways.
+God is our provider—He gives us what we need to resist evil and choose right; He gives us the way of escape.

 What are some temptations that you find very difficult to resist?